appsmithorg/appsmith-docs/core-concepts/connecting-to-data-sources/aws-whitelist.md

 # Whitelist Appsmith

-Whitelist the appsmith IP address with the following steps:
+Whitelist the Appsmith IP address with the following steps:

 **1. Log in to the AWS** [**console**](https://aws.amazon.com/console/)